Description of La Feuille, crafted by artist Marc Foster, which graces the entrance to the McKinley Village neighborhood of East Sacramento.

 The funds for all the art associated with McKinley Village came from private, not public funds.
 Sacramento, by ordinance, requires that 2% of the cost of construction of public capital improvement projects be dedicated to public art.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 The two leaves of the leaf-shaped polished stainless steel sculpture are approximately 18 feet and 15 feet tall.
 On either side are steel branches extending above and below the ground in either direction.

-The McKinley Village parcel is shaped like a giant leaf so the sculpture seems very appropriate for the location.
+The McKinley Village parcel is shaped like a giant leaf (see below) so the sculpture seems very appropriate for the location.
 I personally like the simplicity of La Feuille.

 Other works of art by Foster can be found around town including at the MAARS Building in Midtown Sacramento, Chocolate Fish Coffee Roasters, and Metro Kitchen & Drinkery.